cartwatson/spotify-analysis-hpc/1assign-project-tasks.md

-# Project Tasks Assignment

-## Which project did you choose?

-We chose project two, The Genre Reveal Party.
+# The Genre Reveal Party.

 ## Tasks